READY LAWN WELLINGTON

 Step 1: Kill existing lawn growth with herbicide

-Unless you are starting with a clean slate like a new build without any existing lawn you have will need to be killed off to start fresh without any lawn growth and weeds.
+Unless you are starting with a clean slate like a new build without any existing lawn any weeds will need to be killed off (or thoroughly removed manually) to start fresh without any weeds.
 We need to do this to ensure the ready lawn has the best chance for survival and does not have to compete with any other weeds trying to grow through the lawn which can choke sections of the lawn and prevents the lawn from looking contaminated with weeds.

 A good general-purpose weed killer is a glyphosate-based herbicide.
 This is a common off the shelf herbicide that can be found in most hardware or garden centers.
 Round-up is the most well known.